BIO335 Applied Biocatalysis and Biorefining

 Lectures and project report.

-Grades A-F will be given for the written project report.
+Grades A-F will be given for a 3.5 hours written exam.

 Lectures: 24 hour.
 Self study and project report: 126 hours.